What Does a Director of Operations Do? And How to Become One

 For more ideas on processes in operations, watch this video, "Thinking About Work as a Process."

-Typical career trajectory
+Typical career trajectory for a director of operations

 The typical career trajectory of a director of operations includes several years in entry-level business management positions.
 Some common management positions that directors of operations may hold early in their career include: